hgcl/clara-le/src/posts/3-friends-and-digital-gardening.md

 Middle of the week, I did it.
 I completely resetted my digital garden.
 I had first started it without much of a system.
 It rapidly got out of hands and began to feel chaotic and a bit overwhelming — far from the thinking-buddy-second-brain-thingy I had imagined.

 I started it again following [The Zettelkasten Method: Examples to help you get started](https://medium.com/@rebeccawilliams9941/the-zettelkasten-method-examples-to-help-you-get-started-8f8a44fa9ae6) by Rebecca Williams to the letter.
-It felt great to work on a blank slate with a clear system in mind, knowing where I was headed. **ENDCHAR**
+It felt great to work on a blank slate with a clear system in mind, knowing where I was headed. --ENDCHAR--